treyhunner/treyhunner.github.com/source/_posts/2015-11-01-counting-things-in-python.markdown

     color_counts[c] = color_counts.get(c, 0) + 1
 ```

 It's cool that this is all one line of code, but we're not entirely sure if this is more Pythonic.
-This is flatter, but is it simpler or more complex?
-More importantly, is it more readable?
+Is this more readable?
+Is this more Pythonic?

-We decide this might be too clever and we change our code back to use a ``try`` block.
+We decide this might be too clever and we change our code back to use a `try` block.

 ## setdefault

 It's January 1, 2001 and we're now using Python 2.0!
-We've heard that dictionaries have a ``setdefault`` method now and we decide to refactor our code to use this new method:
+We've heard that [dictionaries have a `setdefault` method now][2.0] and we decide to refactor our code to use this new method:

 ```python
 colors = ["Brown", "Red", "Green", "White", "Yellow", "Yellow", "Brown", "Brown", "Black"]